StormRooijers/Thesis/README.md

 # Thesis

-This repository coints code and data for the thesis:
+This repository contains code and data for the thesis:

-“Predicting the unpredictable” - Predicting the Bitcoin price using machine learning techniques
+“Predicting the unpredictable” - Predicting the Bitcoin price change using machine learning techniques

 # Table of contents